 - Chest pain when you take a deep breath

 Discoid lupus, a type of cutaneous lupus, can cause loss of pigment.
-“This can be more pronounced in patients with darker skin,” said Dr. Laura Ferris, associate professor and director of clinical trials in the dermatology department at the University of Pittsburgh Medical Center and a member of the American Academy of Dermatology.
+“This can be more pronounced in patients with darker skin,” said Dr. Laura Ferris, professor and director of clinical trials University of Pittsburgh Medical Center's dermatology department.
 The depigmentation can become permanent.

 Causes of lupus

-It’s not clear what causes lupus.
+It’s not clear what causes lupus, though it does appear to run in families, like other autoimmune diseases.
 It could be some combination of genetic factors, environmental triggers and hormones.

 - Ultraviolet light